 My rating: 5 of 5 stars

 Like Moby-Dick, this is another Great American Novel I had not read since my teens, so I thought it was due for an adult (I do not say “mature”) revisitation.
-I approached it somewhat cautiously, thinking that a work so universally beloved must surely be overpraised, and moreover not wanting to spoil the golden weekend I spent reading it in the spring of 1999 when I was a junior in high school.
+I approached it somewhat cautiously, thinking that a work so universally beloved must surely be overpraised; I also didn’t want to spoil the golden weekend I spent reading it in the spring of 1999 when I was a junior in high school.
 But even contrarianism must lay down its arms before the artistry of this short novel, over-familiar as it may be.
-(Over-familiar as it is, I will not burden myself with a plot summary for this review, nor will I give any lengthy quotations.)

 The novel’s structure, too, covering one summer in narrator Nick Carraway’s artfully arranged reminiscences, is perfect, with no scene extraneous to the plot as every meeting and encounter leads to the tragic climax.
 As with the seemingly too-explicit symbolism, the seemingly too-neat structure never feels like a fault; for one thing, the narrative voice provides enough sensory detail and fascinating rumination to enflesh the armature, but also the point of the novel is that the logic of Gatsby’s quest must lead, in 1920s America, to his doom.
 An idealist in a materialist culture, and especially an idealist who manipulates materialism in the service of his ideal, must come to a bad end.
 Other genres, most notably the tragic drama, are more at ease with this sense of fatedness than the realist novel, which tends to express a humanistic faith in the possibility of individual self-creation or at least social reform; but then Gatsby, almost a novella, is not really a realist novel anyway—it is too archetypal, too symbolic, too concentrated.
 A sleek, gorgeous modernist artifact, it uses myth and metaphor to transform prose fiction into the older forms: romance, lyric, and ultimately tragedy.

 But two things did stand out to me on this re-reading that I did not grasp as a teenager.
-The first is a matter of “cultural studies,” and I have nothing to say about it but to observe it: this is a novel unrelentingly, insistently about cars and driving, as certain contemporary novels are unrelentingly and insistently about the Internet.
-The car is the one major symbol that my teachers did not dwell on, but it is the symbol most closely attached to the novel’s period and setting, its metal inorganicisim blossoming organically in the waste land from Fitzgerald’s experience.
+The first: this is a novel unrelentingly, insistently about cars and driving, as certain contemporary novels are unrelentingly and insistently about the Internet.
+The car is the one major symbol that my teachers did not dwell on, but it is the symbol—of speed, mobility, freedom, technology, modernity, American futurism—most closely attached to the novel’s period and setting, its metal inorganicisim blossoming organically in the waste land from Fitzgerald’s experience.

 My second adult observation is that Nick Carraway need not be trusted for the book to make sense.
 While his moral perspective on the events of his summer of Gatsby is clear and eloquently expressed, his concluding judgment in favor of the Midwest against the East is self-serving and no less an artifice (“my middle-west,” he even says) than what he decries.
 We know perfectly well not to trust Nick any more than any other character when he tells us at the end of chapter III, “I am one of the few honest people that I have ever known,” immediately after recounting the white lies with which he leads on his girlfriend back home while courting Jordan Baker—who in turn judges him at the end of the novel, correctly to my mind, a dishonest person.